fieldtrip/website/development/realtime/serial_event.md

     serial2event [config-file]

-If the ''config-file'' argument is not given, a default of ''serial2event.conf'' is assumed.
+If the "config-file" argument is not given, a default of "serial2event.conf" is assumed.

 ### Configuration file syntax